petermunro/graphql-exercises/02-graphql-aliases.md

     What happens?
 And what does the error actually mean?

 2.  _Aliases_ offer a way around this problem.
 An alias simply lets you choose an alternate name for a returned subtree.

     1. To create an alias, put your new name and a ':' before a field, like this:

             {
               a: organization(login: "facebook") {
                 login
-              members {
+                membersWithRole {
                   totalCount
                 }
               }
               b: organization(login: "Netflix") {
                 login
-              members {
+                membersWithRole {
                   totalCount
                 }
               }
             }

       Now the two subtrees are disambiguated.

 2. Try adding an alias for another field too.
 In this way, you have some control in shaping the response to your needs.